-(ii) Credit risk and impairment assessment
+- Financial risk management objectives and policies (Continued) - Credit risk and impairment assessment

 Trade receivables from contracts with customers

 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.
 Before accepting any new customer, the Group uses an internal credit scoring system to assess the potential customer's credit quality and defines the credit limits granted to the customer.
 Limits and scoring attributed to customers are reviewed twice a year.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.